The Accessible Continuum of Care and Essential Services Sustained (ACCESS) Activity

 Through the ACCESS program, the US Government continues its support to the Government of Madagascar in accelerating sustainable health impacts for the nearly 16 million Malagasy people and strengthen the Ministry of Public Health’s stewardship of the health sector.

-Launched in April 2019, the ACCESS program increases the availability of quality health services, improves health infrastructure, strengthens the capacity of the health system, and promotes healthy behaviors among Malagasy communities.
-The MSH-led activity is a five-year, $90 million health program that builds upon the work of its predecessor program, the USAID Mikolo project.
+Launched in April 2019, the ACCESS program is increasing the availability of quality health services, improving health infrastructure, strengthening the capacity of the health system, and promoting healthy behaviors among Malagasy communities.
+The MSH-led activity is a five-year, $90 million health system strengthening program that builds upon the work of its predecessor program, the USAID Mikolo project.

-In close partnership with the Government of Madagascar and its local partners, MSH will conduct activities in 10 regions (Atsinanana, Vatovavy Fitovinany, Atsimo Andrefana, Menabe, Melaky, Boeny, Sofia, Diana, Sava, and Analanjirofo) to achieve three main objectives:
+In close partnership with the Government of Madagascar and its local partners, MSH is conducting activities in 10 regions (Atsinanana, Vatovavy Fitovinany, Atsimo Andrefana, Menabe, Melaky, Boeny, Sofia, Diana, Sava, and Analanjirofo) to achieve three main objectives: